tmdrhsl4857/C_notepad/README.md

   1. Run database input program
   2. Add new data - date(YYYY-MM-DD), type, title, status("준비", "진행", "완료", "보관")(If you leave this field blank, it will automatically be saved as '준비'.)
   3. Input Program Exit
-  4. Copy 'database.txt' to output program repository
+  4. Copy 'database_todolist.txt' to output program repository
   5. Execute output program
   6. Select the number of the desired function
   7. If you selected 1, select the number of the data you want to sort by